Lately I’ve had a few questions about repotting Fiddle Leaf Figs and the best soil for Fiddle Leaf Figs, so this post will answer all these questions!

 Make sure not to water your Fiddle Leaf Fig again until the top 1-2 inches of soil feels dry (use your finger to test).

-Because the roots have been disturbed, skip the fertilizer for a couple of weeks or so.
+Because the roots have been disturbed, skip the fertilizer for around the first month after repotting as it can potentially damage the roots.
 You can use a soil conditioner, such as Seasol which will help keep the soil & plant healthy and strong after the process, without overpowering the plant.

-Place your plant in a bright spot and allow it to adjust.
-Keep in mind that Fiddle Leafs generally don’t like change, so now it’s best to allow it to adjust without any more further changes.
+After repotting, place your plant in a bright spot and allow it to adjust.
+Keep in mind that Fiddle Leafs generally don’t like change, so now it’s best to allow it to adjust to it’s new pot & soil without any more further changes.